chrisarg/Bit-Set/README.md

 # NAME

-Bit::Set - Perl interface for bitset functions from the 'bit' C library
+Bit::Set - Perl procedureal interface to the 'bit' C library

 # VERSION

-version 0.05
+version 0.06

 # SYNOPSIS

-    use Bit::Set;
+    use Bit::Set qw(:all);

     # Create a new bitset
     my $set = Bit_new(1024);